CNN's going to injustice, not poverty, radicalizes youth.

 Isn't that what Rudy said?

-That's what everybody stood paying attention.
+And that's what everybody should be paying attention.

-I mean, just taking Obama at his word here, and and Marie Harf and the others at their word.
+I mean, just taking Obama at his word here, and Marie Harf and the others at their word.

 Is it going to take some unemployed people in this country engaging in acts of terror before Obama starts doing things to help the economy?

-Well, no, no, wait a minute, folks.
+Now, wait a minute, folks.

 Hey, I'm just doing a little comedy here.